A Guide to Direct-to-Consumer (DTC) Business Model

 In fact, everything but traditional retailers!

-To know more about business models, and to use ready made business model templates that you can use in your presentations check out this article.
+Try out ready made business model PPT templates that you can use in your presentations Check out our other business models like franchise business model.

 How is DTC different from B2C?